-Environmental, Social and Governance Considerations
+Environmental.
+Social and Governance Considerations

 IFB Hamburg's highest level of ESG credit relevance is a score of '3'.
-This means ESG issues are credit neutral or have only a minimal credit impact, either due to their nature or the way in which they are being managed by the bank.
-For more information on Fitch's ESG Relevance Scores, visit www.fitchratings.com/esg.
+This means ESG issues are credit-neutral or have only a minimal credit impact, either due to their nature or the way in which they are being managed by the bank.